This year my cozy farmhouse Christmas tree is a blend of beautiful style and meaningful Christmas memories.

 Shiny shatterproof balls.
 I like to use all different shapes and sizes in my favorite Christmas colors – silver, red, and aqua.

 Glittered lightbulb ornaments.
 These are a quick DIY.
-Just find some old Christmas light bulbs, cover them with glitter, and tie them on the tree with baker’s twine.
+Just find some old Christmas light bulbs, cover them with glue and glitter, and tie them on the tree with baker’s twine.
 Easy peasy.
 These aren’t technically unbreakable, but the glass on the vintage bulbs I used is pretty thick and has survived several launches at the floor.
 So far so good.

 All of our favorite ornaments that we have collected over the years.
 I love to pick up vintage ornaments at yard sales and I also love to make a few new ornaments every year.
 These are a couple of my favorites with links to the tutorials.